 Highs and lows

-South Pole experiences warmest year on record in 2009
+South Pole annual average temperature in 2009 ties 2002 for warmest year on record

 Posted April 30, 2010

 The average temperature at the South Pole was a bone-chilling minus 47.9 degrees Celsius (minus 54.2 Fahrenheit) in 2009.
-It was also the warmest year on record since 1957, when temperature records began at South Pole.
+It tied with 2002 for the warmest year on record since 1957, when temperature records began at South Pole.

 The year 2009 was the second warmest on record for the planet in the last 130 years and the warmest for the southern hemisphere, according to an analysis of global surface temperatures by NASA scientists released earlier this year.
 The global record warm year, in the period of near-global instrumental measurements since the late 1800s, was 2005.

-The South Pole had gone two winters — 2008 and 2009 — without breaking the minus 100 degrees Fahrenheit barrier, according to Markle.
+The South Pole had gone two winters — 2008 and 2009 — without breaking the minus 100 degrees Fahrenheit barrier, according to Tim Markle, senior meteorologist at the South Pole Station .
 (The threshold is a psychological barrier, as well as a requirement to join the exclusive South Pole 300 Club.
 When the mercury plunges below minus 100F, winter-over Polies pile into a 200F sauna and then go outside to the geographic pole wearing their boots and not much else.)